 What to bring:

 What to wear:

-Milo McIver State Park is located on Springwater Road in Estacada.
-The GPS coordinates are: 45.298221,-122.382924.
-For best results, use your GPS or a map guide from your own location.
-Directions to the trailhead will be given to the participants prior to the work party date.
+Directions: Milo McIver State Park is located on Springwater Road between Oregon City and Estacada.
+Directions to the trailhead will be provided 48 hours prior to the event.

-LAND ACKNOWLEDGEMENT: TKO recognizes that the trails we work on travel through the traditional lands of many Indigenous tribes.
-From 1853 – 1871 in every corner of what we now call Oregon, these people were forced to cede their land, their home, to the US government .
-We are privileged to be here today & express gratitude to the descendants of these tribes for being the original stewards of the land.
+Land Acknowledgement: TKO recognizes that the trails we work on travel through the traditional lands of many indigenous tribes.
+In every corner of what we now call Oregon, these people were forced to cede their land, their home, to the US government at various times throughout history.
+We are privileged to volunteer on these lands & express gratitude to the descendants of these tribes for being the original stewards of this land.

-EQUITY & INCLUSION: TKO seeks to make Oregon’s trails a place where people can go to connect with nature & one another.
+Equity & Inclusion: TKO seeks to make Oregon’s trails a place where people can go to connect with nature & one another.
 Not everyone feels safe & welcome in the outdoors due to racism, bias & hate.
 We commit to being part of the solution to change that.
-Conduct, speech, or expressions that target individuals or groups will not be tolerated by TKO, regardless of whether they are based on age, citizenship, disability, ethnicity, gender identity/expression, geographic origin, language, marital status, nationality, race, religion, sexual orientation, or socioeconomic status.
+Conduct, speech, or expressions that target individuals or groups will not be tolerated by TKO.